University of Cambridge/KC BOAS Respiratory Function Grading Scheme : Certified Assessor

 Questions and confusion around Brexit and what it means for pet travel continue to abound.
 The government advice can be found on the following link:

-If you still need any more help please speak to one of the staff directly for current advice.
+However you still need any more help please speak to one of the staff directly for current advice.
+Please try and come in the afternoon to chat about this as our phone lines are being jammed with Brexit questions!

 Kevin's volunteering trip for a rabies vaccine and neutering program in Thailand.